The First Nazi Concentration Camp

 Our Dachau Tour

-We believe that coming on our tour is the best way to visit the former concentration camp.
-Our guides are officially authorised and accredited by the memorial site.
-We will take you to the former concentration camp by train (approx. 10mins) and then deliver a comprehensive and respectful tour before bringing you safely back to Munich.
-Throughout the tour we will answer any questions that you may have.
-Our guides combine years of experience with an acute awareness of the importance of learning from what was done at Dachau.
+We deliver a comprehensive and respectful tour before bringing you safely back to Munich.
+Throughout the tour we welcome any questions that you may have.
+Our guides combine years of experience and study with an awareness of the importance of learning from what was done at Dachau, and how it is relevant to our world today.